Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Introduction

 The example suggests that information encoding by means of timing is beneficial in the context of half-duplex constrained transmission.
-A similar example for $q=1$ was shown in \cite{Kra07}.
-In \cite{Kra04}, Kramer applied the achievable decode and forward rates of the relay channel due to Cover and El~Gamal \cite{CovGam79} to a half-duplex constrained relay channel and noticed that higher rates are possible when the transmission and reception time slots of the relay are random.
-The randomness results from the fact that one can send information through the timing of operating modes.
-Timing is not a new idea in the information theoretical literature and has already been used in conjunction with queuing channels.
-Anantharam and Verd\'{u} showed \cite{AnaVer96} that encoding information into the distances of arrival to the queue achieves the capacity of the single server queue with exponential service distribution.
-The analog in discrete-time was analyzed in \cite{BedAzi98}.
+A similar example for $q=1$ was shown in \cite{KraMarYat06,Kra07}.

+In Section~\ref{Related_Literature} we provide a snapshot of related literature.
 In Section~\ref{Network_Model_sec} we introduce a channel model which captures the half-duplex constraint in a simple way.
-A capacity achieving coding strategy based on allocating the transmission and reception time slots of a node relying on the node's previously received data is introduced in Section~\ref{Section3}.
+We introduce a capacity achieving coding strategy in Section~\ref{Section3}.
+The strategy is based on allocating the transmission and reception time slots of a node in dependence of the node's previously received data.
 The proposed strategy requires synchronization on the symbol level through a shared clock.
 In Section~\ref{Section4}, the performance of the coding strategy is analyzed yielding several capacity results.
-In the case of a relay cascade with a single source, it will be shown that the coding strategy is capacity achieving, i.~e. approaches a rate equal to
+In the case of a relay cascade with a single source, it is shown that the coding strategy is capacity achieving, i.e. approaches a rate equal to

-where $m-1$ indicates the number of relays in the cascade and $X_i$ and $Y_i$ are the sent and received symbol of relay $i$.
-If the cascade includes a source and a certain number of relays with their own information, the strategy achieves the cut-set bound given that the rates of the relay sources fall below individual thresholds.
+where $m-1$ indicates the number of relays in the cascade and $X_i$ and $Y_i$ are the sent and received symbol of the $i$th relay.
+If the cascade includes a source and a certain number of relays with their own information, the strategy achieves the cut-set bound given that the rates of the relay sources fall below certain thresholds.
 Hence, a partial characterization of the boundary of the capacity region follows.
-For cascades composed of an infinite number of half-duplex constrained relays, we show that the capacity is given by
+For cascades composed of an infinite number of half-duplex constrained relays, we show that the capacity in bits/use (abbreviated as b/u in the remainder) is given by